Helping the platforms

-But I also watched these same techniques spread everywhere: into fitness apps that make you feel guilty for breaking streaks, social media that exploits your need for validation, "productivity" tools designed to maximize your screen time rather than your actual productivity.
+But I also watched these same techniques spread everywhere: into fitness apps that make you feel guilty for breaking streaks, social media that exploits your need for validation, productivity tools designed to maximize your screen time rather than your actual output.

 "What if I used everything I know about engagement and motivation to actually help people instead?"